-Tasty and healthy Greek yogurt tartar sauce is a much better choice than store bought soybean oil sauce.
-Wonderful with seafood!
-I often serve it with tuna cakes.
+This tasty and healthy Greek yogurt tartar sauce recipe is a much better choice than the store-bought version.
+It’s perfect with seafood!

 Tartar sauce is a mayonnaise-based sauce, traditionally served with seafood.
-Apparently, it’s been around since the 19th century.
-I love this sauce, but I actually prefer to make homemade Greek yogurt tartar sauce.
+I love this sauce, but I actually prefer my homemade version, which is made with Greek yogurt and no mayo.

 The reason I prefer to make it homemade?
-Commercial tartar sauce is often filled with questionable ingredients.
+The commercial versions are often filled with questionable ingredients.

-Can you make tartar sauce with Greek yogurt?
+Can you make a tartar sauce recipe with Greek yogurt?

 Absolutely!
-I always make my homemade tartar sauce with Greek yogurt instead of mayonnaise.
+I always make it this way.
 I think it’s just as good, and I love that it’s so much healthier.

 Since I use Greek yogurt, which is naturally tart, I find that there’s no need to add lemon juice or vinegar to this recipe.